epinio/docs/docs/installation/install_epinio.md

 Epinio **1.13.10** replaces MinIO with SeaweedFS as the default S3-compatible storage solution.

 - **External S3 users**: No action needed.
 Remove any `minio.*` Helm values and upgrade.
-- **Internal MinIO users**: Back up your source blobs before upgrading, restore them to SeaweedFS after, then manually remove the MinIO resources.
+- **Internal MinIO users**: Back up your source blobs before upgrading and restore them to SeaweedFS after.
+MinIO resources are removed automatically during the Helm upgrade.
 See the [MinIO to SeaweedFS migration guide](../howtos/other/migrate_minio_to_seaweedfs) for step-by-step instructions.

 See the [SeaweedFS how-to](../howtos/other/seaweedfs) for information on accessing the internal S3 service.